Henri Martin (French politician): Intellectuals

-The Culture
+The culture

 Outside of pamphlets, booklets, and essays, Martin's face and cause was prevalent within the cultural community in France.
 Regards, a popular communist magazine published in Paris, ran two separate editions of their magazine in support of Martin.
 The first special issue was titled, "Henri Martin, marin de France" (translated: Henri Martin, French Sailor) and was published 20 October 1950.
 The second Regards special issue was a follow up and titled "Henri Martin, marin de la liberte" (translated: Henri Martin, Sailor of Liberty) and was published 22 February then republished in the La Defense special issue July 1952.
 Along with magazines, songs and poems were written about Martin or dedicated to him.
 Jacques Prévert, French poet, dedicated his poem Entendez-vous, gens du Vietnam in honor of Martin.
 French poet, Raymond Lavigne published an entire book in 1951 about Martin composed into twelve poems titled Poèmes pour Henri Martin.
 French composer Serge Nigg wrote Cantate pour Henri Martin in Martin's honor as well.

-Another well-know way that French culture interreacted with Martin during his trial was through comedies and plays performed in public squares.
+Another well-known way that French culture interreacted with Martin during his trial was through comedies and plays performed in public squares.
 The most central play was written by Claude Martin and Henri Delmas called Drame à Toulon which outlined all the events in Martin's life surrounding his arrest, trial, and imprisonment.
 It has been estimated that this particular play was performed around 300 times to an audience of 100,000 people.

 Prominent artists also took an active interest in Martin and his situation.
 André Fougeron made a sketch of Martin in his prison uniform; Fernand Léger made a pencil and gauche painting of Martin titled "Portrait of Henri Martin" that is currently held in the collections of the Fernand-Léger National Museum in Biot; and Pablo Picasso made an ink portrait of Martin that was featured in a special issue of the magazine L'Humanité published 2 August 1953.